 We will fight and even the fight will change.
 Nothing will ever be all right.
 I am learning to make a small, local kind of peace with that.
 I can wake up a little after the sun, listen to the birds and Pedro Infante, untwist my insides bit by bit.
 My first novel in six years is coming out today; I have to feed the dog.
 She waits for me every day, patiently, with an absolute faith in the morning.

-Alaya Dawn Johnson is the author of Trouble the Saints, on sale now.
+Alaya Dawn Johnson is the author of Trouble the Saints, on sale in paperback now.